First, why are you writing a business plan? Usually, the reasons fall into one of the following areas:

-Here, you’ll find a checklist for each of these situations, so you can choose the one that fits your particular needs.
-We’ll walk you through creating a One-Page Pitch, a standard business plan (the traditional option), and a lean business plan, with a checklist for each.
+Here, you’ll find a checklist for writing each of these types of plans, so you can choose the one that fits your particular needs.

 If you have any questions, be sure to reach out to us on Twitter @Bplans and we’ll be happy to point you in the right direction.

-A One-Page Pitch is the simplest version of the business plan you can write.
+A One-Page Pitch is the simplest business plan you can write.

 There’s not much difference between it and the executive summary in the standard business plan—though of course, as the name implies, it should fit onto just one page.